FherStk/DocumentPlagiarismChecker/README.md

 # Document Plagiarism Checker
-Document Plagiarism Checker is an Open-Source C# project over .NET Core 2.1 that has been developed for academic purposes only, which implements a really simple way to compare a set of documents between each other in order to check if some of them are copies.
+Document Plagiarism Checker is an Open-Source C# project over .NET Core 3.1 that has been developed for academic purposes only, which implements a really simple way to compare a set of documents between each other in order to check if some of them are copies.

 Feel free to use, copy, fork or modify this project; but please refer a mention to this project and its author respecting also the licenses of the included third party software.

+## WARNING: still in an early development stage and doesn't work properly!

 ### Third party software and licenses:
 Please notice than this project could not be possible without the help of: